generations the owners of hotel Hacienda Chichen Resort have taken the utmost care to preserve the hacienda's

 while protecting the pristine natural environment of

-programs, encourage sound ecological practices, and help improve the
+encourage sound ecological practices, and help improve the

-well-being of Maya rural people within the region of
+well-being of Maya rural people close to

 Hacienda Chichen Resort has been annually